 Sustainable design is always at the forefront of design.
 Products are adapted with this focus as often as possible.
 Re-use of textiles is an important part of the company and the majority of yarns and fabrics are sought after at thrift shops or other seconds hand locations.

 Each of Prairie Loom’s creations take time and love.
 Prairie Loom is a part time business.
-During the day Lindsay Imlah is an Interior Designer and on evenings and weekends she devotes time to her craft.
+During the day Lindsay Imlah is an Interior Designer and on evenings and weekends she devotes time to her creations.
 It is Lindsay’s hope that through this process, the weavings allow people to find inspiration and the gnomes for the home create happiness and comfort.
 Hej!
 Have you met us yet?

-Gnomes & Woven Wall-Hangings
+Gnomes & Wall Hangings